-The Hans J. Lang Award for Excellence in Cost Engineering and Engineering Economics
+The Hans J. Lang Award for Excellence in Accounting and Business Analysis

 The Frederick Winslow Taylor Award

-The Frederick Winslow Taylor, Engineering Management Award is given in memory of the most influential thinker in modern management theory and application.
-Dr. Taylor, Stevens class of 1883, is known as the father of Scientific Management, and is widely recognized as the most influential pioneer of modern management.
-A recent poll of top academician and industry leaders ranked Dr. Taylor as the number one "outstanding contributor to Management thought and practice."
-Below Taylor on this list were many Taylor disciples, including Frank and Lillian Gilbreth, Henry Gantt, Stevens class of 1885, and Henry Ford.
+The Frederick Winslow Taylor engineering management award is given in memory of the most influential thinker in modern management theory and application.
+Dr. Taylor, Stevens class of 1883, is known as the father of scientific management, and is widely recognized as the most influential pioneer of modern management.
+A recent poll of top academician and industry leaders ranked Dr. Taylor as the number one "outstanding contributor to management thought and practice."
+After Taylor, on this list were many Taylor disciples, including Frank and Lillian Gilbreth, Henry Gantt, Stevens class of 1885 and Henry Ford.
 Taylor applied what he learned at Stevens to the world of business and particularly to the management of industrial enterprises.
 His insight, and the use of science and engineering concepts in management, revolutionized the theory and practice of management.
-This award is given to the graduating senior who did the most to promote Engineering Management in the undergraduate program at Stevens.
+This award is given to the graduating senior who did the most to promote engineering management in the undergraduate program at Stevens.
 In short, it is awarded to the senior who followed in the steps of Frederick Winslow Taylor.

 The Humphreys/Ennis/Lesser Award

-The Humphreys/Ennis/Lesser Award is given in memory of three distinguished Stevens Institute of Technology graduates who were pioneers in establishing and promoting the field of Engineering Economics.
-This award is given to the graduating seniors with the highest grade point averages in the Engineering Economics core courses.
-Dr. Humphreys, Stevens class of 1881 and second President of Stevens, was considered the father of the Economics of Engineering.
-Dr. Humphreys established the Department of Business Engineering in 1903, which later became the Department of Economics of Engineering, and is now the System Engineering and Engineering Management (SEEM).
-Dr. Humphreys' lectures in Business Economics were instrumental in starting the field of Economics of Engineering, which later became Engineering Economics.
-Dr. Ennis, Stevens class of 1887, was a professor of Engineering Economics and the Humphreys Chair of Economics of Engineering.
+The Humphreys/Ennis/Lesser Award is given in memory of three distinguished Stevens Institute of Technology graduates who were pioneers in establishing and promoting the field of engineering economics.
+This award is given to the graduating seniors with the highest grade point averages in the engineering economics core courses.
+Dr. Humphreys, Stevens class of 1881 and second President of Stevens, was considered the father of the economics of engineering.
+Dr. Humphreys established the Department of Business Engineering in 1903, which later became the Department of Economics of Engineering, and is now system engineering and engineering management areas in the School of Systems and Enterprises.
+Dr. Ennis, Stevens class of 1887, was a professor of engineering economics and the Humphreys Chair of Economics of Engineering.
 Dr. Ennis was a beloved teacher and renowned authority on economics, and he was frequently quoted in the New York Times and Wall Street Journal on important economic issues in his day.
-Dr. Lesser, Stevens class of 1931, succeeded Dr. Ennis as the Humphreys Chair and was also Head of the Department at Stevens.
+Dr. Lesser, Stevens class of 1931, succeeded Dr. Ennis as the Humphreys Chair and was also head of the department at Stevens.
 In 1954, Dr. Lesser was the founding editor of The Engineering Economist, a journal devoted to the economics of capital investments.
-In 1980 Dr. Lesser was the recipient of the prestigious Wellington Award, given by the Institute of Industrial Engineers in recognition of outstanding service and contribution to the field of Engineering Economics.
-Dr. Lesser was a master teacher of Engineering Economics and one of the top authorities in the field.
+In 1980, Dr. Lesser was the recipient of the prestigious Wellington Award, given by the Institute of Industrial Engineers in recognition of outstanding service and contribution to the field of engineering economics.

 The John Mihalasky Award

-The John Mihalasky Award is given in memory of Dr. John Mihalasky, the long time Director of the Bachelor of Engineering in Engineering Management Program (BEEM) and Coordinator of the Engineering Management Senior Design courses at Stevens Institute of Technology.
-This award is given to the Senior Design team in Engineering Management who has distinguished themselves in developing a comprehensive senior design project that reflects that standard of professionalism that John Mihalasky taught his students.
+The John Mihalasky Award is given in memory of Dr. John Mihalasky, the long-time director of the Bachelor of Engineering in engineering management Program and coordinator of the engineering management senior design courses at Stevens Institute of Technology.
+This award is given to the Senior Design team in engineering management who has distinguished themselves in developing a comprehensive senior design project that reflects that standard of professionalism that John Mihalasky taught his students.